AlexandreGaubil/bulk_RNA_seq_tutorial/code/README.md

-# detailed steps of RNA seq
+# Detailed steps of RNA seq
-This readme file contains all the code and comments to perform a complete bulk RNA seq up until featureCounts.
-For the steps after featureCounts, namely DeSeq2 and GO/GSEA analysis, please see the R markdown files in this folder.
+This `README` file contains all the code and comments to perform a complete bulk RNA seq up until `featureCounts`.
+For the steps after `featureCounts`, namely `DeSeq2` and GO/GSEA analysis, please see the R markdown files in this folder.
 Note all of the steps below are written in shell scripts.
 Below are the main codes of each steps for educational purposes, see the script for each step for complete ready-to-run codes.

-## 1.FastQC
+## 1. FastQC

-**specifies the path to input files:**
+**Specifies the path to input files:**
 ```
 s1=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/MMc-1_S1_L005_R1_001_merged.fastq.gz
 s2=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/MMc-2_S2_L005_R1_001_merged.fastq.gz